Galaga Legions DX: Release

 Namco Bandai Games teased Galaga Legions DX on November 16, 2010.
 The company revealed that the game would be the second title released under its Namco Generations series of classic game updates, which included Pac-Man Championship Edition DX and the later-cancelled Aero-Cross.
 Namco Bandai released a teaser trailer in April 2011, where it announced the game would coincide with the 30th anniversary of the original Galaga.
 A playable demo was demonstrated at E3 2011.

-Galaga Legions DX was released for the Xbox 360 on June 29, 2011 worldwide through the Xbox Live service.
+Galaga Legions DX was released for the Xbox 360 on June 29, 2011 worldwide through the Xbox Live Arcade service.
 The PlayStation 3 version was released for the PlayStation Network on August 3, 2011 in North America and Japan, and on August 10 in Europe.
 To commemorate its release, an update for both Taiko no Tatsujin 14 and Taiko no Tatsujin Plus included one of the game's songs, "Doom Noiz", as a playable track.
 A version for Windows Phone was released on September 4, 2012, which uses touch-screen thumbsticks for movement.
 On April 27, 2016, the Xbox 360 version of Galaga Legions DX was re-released through Xbox One's backwards comparability lineup.